Home / World Top Cities

 • Census in the United Kingdom is done after every 10 years and 2011 was the last time that it was conducted.
 The next census is scheduled for 2021 in England and Wales.

-• According to the 2011 census, London had a population of 8,173,941.
-Compared to other cities in the United Kingdom, London is considered to be more diverse.
+• As of 2024, London’s population is estimated to be around 9.5 million Compared to other cities in the United Kingdom, London is considered to be more diverse.

 • As one of the most diverse cities in the world, London houses over 8 million residents, who collectively speak over 300 languages, including Bengali, Gujarati, Punjabi, Cantonese, Mandarin, Hokkien and of course English.

 • The Tower of London houses six ravens.
-Charles II’s ordered for six ravens to be placed in the Tower of London to protect it.
-Apparently, six ravens are still kept in the tower today and they must remain there at all times due to superstitious reasons.
+Charles II ordered for six ravens to be placed in the Tower of London to protect it.
+Six ravens are still kept in the tower today and they must remain there at all times due to superstitious reasons.

-• London has an official smallest statue.
-Located on Philpot Lane, the statue of two tiny mice eating cheese is dedicated to two builders who fell during construction of The Monument after an argument over a missing sandwich, that they blamed on each other but was actually the fault of a mice infestation.
+• London has the official smallest statue.
+Located on Philpot Lane, the statue of two tiny mice eating cheese is dedicated to two builders who fell during the construction of The Monument after an argument over a missing sandwich, that they blamed on each other but was the fault of a mice infestation.

 Administration

-There are two tiers under local government in London.
-They are citywide and local tier.
+There are two tiers of local government in London.
+They are citywide and local tiers.
 Citywide administration is coordinated by the Greater London Authority (GLA), while local administration is carried out by 33 smaller authorities.
 The Greater London Authority (GLA) consists of two elected parts.
-They are the Mayor of London, who has executive powers, and the London Assembly, who scrutinize the Mayor's decisions and can accept or reject his budget proposals each year.
-The GLA is responsible for strategic planning, policing, the fire service, most aspects of transport and economic development.
+They are the Mayor of London, who has executive powers, and the London Assembly, who scrutinise the Mayor's decisions and can accept or reject his budget proposals each year.
+The GLA is responsible for strategic planning, policing, the fire service, and most aspects of transport and economic development.
 On the other hand, the 33 local authorities are the 32 London borough councils and the City of London Corporation.
 They are responsible for local services not overseen by the GLA, such as local planning, schools, social services, local roads and refuse collection.
-The London boroughs each have a council made up from representatives from political parties and single issue organizations elected every four years by local residents.
+The London boroughs each have a council made up of representatives from political parties and single-issue organisations elected every four years by residents.

 Economy